 F. Members that are presently regular members (either firms or individuals) or employed in a management, official or sales capacity by a regular member will be eligible to make immediate application to become members in the Colorado roofing Association without having to wait the two-year provision in the event of a dissolution of the firm, a change in control of the ownership or management of such firm, the sale of the business of such firm, or the opening or commencement of a new business by such member.

 G. You must have a fixed address with a physical location.

-H. Submit three (3) satisfactory business references in Colorado: one from a customer, one (1) from a manufacturer, and two (2) others from a supplier/vendor.
+H. Submit four (4) satisfactory business references in Colorado in letter form - one (1) from a customer, one (1) from a manufacturer, and two (2) others from a supplier/vendor.

-I. Each applicant must be Sponsored by a current CRA Member(s).
+I. Each applicant must be Sponsored by a current Member(s).

 J. Provide evidence of having taken 8 Continuing Involvement Units (CIUs) at approved workshops, programs or seminars during each calendar year to be eligible for membership renewal the following year.

 Section 2.
 Membership: Membership in the Association is limited to individuals or firms who qualify under Article II, Section 1.

 A. Members shall be those individuals or firms who have paid regular dues in the current calendar year.